uselagoon/lagoon/docs/using_lagoon/lagoon_yml.md

     ignore_error: true
 ```

-Each definition is keyd by a unique name (`secrets` and `logs-db-secrets` in the example above), and takes these keys:
+Each definition is keyed by a unique name (`secrets` and `logs-db-secrets` in the example above), and takes these keys:

 * `path` - the path to the yaml file
 * `command` - can either be `create` or `apply`, depending on if you like to run `kubectl create -f [yamlfile]` or `kubectl apply -f [yamlfile]`